 III.
 The Devotion of the Tabernacle Women

 These women who gave up their mirrors were special women earnestly devoted to the Lord.
 Their dedication to the Lord is seen in their assembling at the door of the place of worship.
 It takes that kind of dedication to sacrifice your personal glory.
-Those who want glory (recognition, fame, fortune, etc.) in their service are exposing the fact that they are not very devoted to the Lord.
+Those who want glory (recognition, fame, fortune, etc.) in their service expose the fact that they are not very devoted to the Lord.
 Resultingly, they do not assemble themselves at the door of the Tabernacle for Worship.
-When a person is interested in spiritual things, they will not be interested in their personal glory but in God’s glory and they will sacrifice their own glory for God’s glory.
+When a person is interested in spiritual things, they will not be interested in their personal glory but in God’s glory, and they will sacrifice their own glory for God’s glory.